pputz/cleaning-data/CodeBook.md

 The remaining 66 variable are so-called "features".
 They come from the accelerometer and gyroscope 3-axial raw signals.
 Reyes-Ortiz et al. caputured these time domain signals (prefix 't' to denote time) at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Note: The units for the measured data are standard gravity units (g) for the accelerometer data and rad/sec for the gyroscope data.
-However, *all features are normalized and bounded within [-1,1].*
+However, **all features are normalized and bounded within [-1,1].**

-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

   - tBodyAcc_Mean_X: Arithmetic mean of body acceleration in direction X.
   - tBodyAcc_Mean_Y: Arithmetic mean of body acceleration in direction Y.